On April 19, 2017, the DHFS has made available charts for the calculation of child support based on the July 1, 2017 income share model.

 - The child support advisory committee has approved the final charts based upon updated data as of the first quarter 2017.
 This was done, in part, to have charts which can be considered the state of the art.

 Family Law Software has now incorporate the chart into their software.
-Accordingly, those who wishes to proactively determine child support under the income shares model, effective July 1, 2017 can now do to.
+Accordingly, child support can now be calculated under the current income shares model.

-Both Attorney Gitlin and Kasten will be presented at the IICLE’s upcoming seminar in Chicago and downstate regarding the newest developments regarding the income shares model.
+Both Attorney Gitlin and Kasten in May and June 2017 presented at the IICLE’s seminar in Chicago and downstate regarding the newest developments regarding the income shares model.